weerapat1003 - stock.adobe.com

 Nigel Hawthorn, data privacy expert at McAfee, said that as businesses adopt the cloud, they will need to ensure that security technology and processes are in place to track data wherever it is stored or used, whether on an employee’s device or directly in the cloud.

-“The first step is knowing where and how data is being used, shared and stored by employees,” he said.
+“The step is knowing where and how data is being used, shared and stored by employees,” he said.
 “A good starting point to achieve this visibility is auditing corporate systems and networks to gain an understanding of the potential risks.

 “Armed with this knowledge, IT can ensure that the right policies and safeguards are in place to protect data from device to cloud, detect malicious activity and correct any threats as soon as they arise.